User Module

 Debug / Log Messages

 To print debug messages from user modules, use the logging module.
-Direct outputs to logging will be included into SlowDash logging.
-If you do not want this, define a own logger object:
+Direct outputs to logging will be included in SlowDash logging.
+If you do not want this, define your own logger object:

 import logging